easywebhub/easywebhub-com/content/index.md

     "description": "Index Page",
     "permalink": "",
     "sectionInfo": {
-        "title": "Working to build a better web.", "name": "Pillar combines smart, modern styling with all the features you’ll need to launch websites of almost any kind.
+        "title": "Working to build a profesional web, app easier.", "name": "EasyWeb combines smart, modern styling with all the features you’ll need to launch websites of almost any kind.
 Achieve results faster than ever with the included Variant Page Builder."
     },
     "sectionInfoA": {
         "image": "/img/hero8.jpg",